+Trial Manager - The Trial Manager is planned to be partially blinded in order to expedite safety be detailed enough so that it presents a clear and structured plan for the primary outcome, required data manipulation, and analysis.
+It should be written consistent with the KCTU

-Junior Statistician - The Junior Statistician will be fully blind until the first version of the Statistical Analysis Plan (SAP) is approved by the Trial Steering Committee (TSC).
-The SAP should be detailed enough so that it presents a clear and structured plan for the primary outcome, required data manipulation, and analysis.
-It should be written consistent with the KCTU Statistics SOP on generating a SAP (ST-03 Statistical Analysis Plan).
-All changes to the be expected to be the Trial statistician (Dr Ben Carter).
-Any amendments the SAP will be approved by the TMG, and TSC.
+Junior Statistician - The Junior Statistician will be fully blind until the first version of the approval by the TSC should authored by a statistician who is fully blind, this would be expected to be the Trial Statistician.
+Any amendments the SAP will be approved by the TMG and TSC.